aimms/documentation/webui/webui-grid-pages.rst

 In this example, the Demand widget (which used to be assigned to area "Aside D" in the Standard Layout B2) has been moved to "Unassigned widgets" section (because the area "Aside D" is not defined in the Standard Layout C1).
 Also, the distribution of widgets in area "Aside B" is now rowwise in the current Standard Layout C1 (whereas it used to be columnwise in the Standard Layout B2).

+In general, widgets will always remember which named area they were assigned to, also upon switching layouts.
+Only when you explicitly move a widget to another area, will they store their new assignment.
+In other words, one can switch layouts without breaking the assignments of the widgets, as long as one does not re-arrange them.

-As apparent from this example, the standard layouts provide some basic options to start with.
+As apparent from this example, the standard layouts provide some convenient basic options to start with.
 However, specific requirements for a page may require the usage of a Custom page layout.

 Custom Layouts
 --------------